metafacture-tutorial

 ./bin/metafix-runner.bat downloads/playground.flux

-The Metafacture ClI Tool expects a flux file for every workflow.
-Our runned workflow only has a flux and no additional files since it i querring data from the web and it has no fix transformations.
+The Metafacture CLI Tool expects a flux file for every workflow.
+Our runned workflow only has the following flux and no additional files since it i querring data from the web and it has no fix transformations.

 "https://weather-proxy.freecodecamp.rocks/api/current?lat=50.93414&lon=6.93147"